amber-king/Budget-App_BackEnd-9.3/README.md

 ## Budget-App_BackEnd-9.3 💰

-This is the Back-End code of the Budget App Project.
+This is the Back-End code of the Budget App Project where the object data array is used along with the Front-End code.
 The purpose of this application is to :

 💰 Allows user to view their budget
 <br>